rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-0-an-overview.md

 Note that no decoding algorithm can be provided for the level-order traversal.
 That is because the sequence of level values in level-order is does not allow to reliably determine the parent of a node.

-TODO - Note that the algorithms in this chapter need to be verified, which is especially true for the decoding algorithms.
-At this point they seem as if they could do what they are intended to do.